-In this post we are going to share a few tips on how to improve the layout of the AWS Diagrams that you generate with Cloudockit:
+In this page we are going to share a few tips on how to improve the layout of the AWS Diagrams that you generate with Cloudockit.

 When you navigate in the AWS Management console, most of the time you see that resources are identified by long unique identifier that are quite difficult to read.

 That’s the reason why a very common practice in AWS is to create a Tag that contains a short name that you understand and that is readable.